ivansurif/azure-terraform-data-pipeline/README.md

  `ARM_CLIENT_ID`.
 Create a Secret and set its value in GitHub Secret `ARM_CLIENT_SECRET`.

+- A **Service Principal** which is automatically created by Azure when creating an App Registration.
+The service principal is invoked in <code>tier0/iam/github_users</code> line 2.
+Make sure that it's name is correctly set in parameter <code>display_name</code>.

 <mark>- Redirect URI (optional)??</mark>

 - Back to the Storage Container's **Access Control (IAM)**, grant: